KaanErkol/loopback-sdk-for-alloy/README.md

-# LoopBack AngularJS SDK for alloy framework
+# LoopBack SDK for alloy framework

 --will be updated--